abhayclasher/StudySync-AI/README.md

 - This might be due to a missing auth state listener
 - Make sure the Supabase client is properly initialized with correct credentials
 - Check browser console for any error messages

+**5. Social login redirects to wrong URL (e.g., localhost:3000 instead of localhost:5173):**
+- This is caused by incorrect redirect URL configuration in your Supabase authentication settings
+- Go to your Supabase dashboard → Authentication → Settings
+- Update the "Redirect URLs" to match your application's URL (e.g., `http://localhost:5173` for local development, your deployed URL for production)
+- Make sure to include all possible URLs where your app runs

 ---